wri/ndc/MG2/Belarus_INDC_Eng_25.09.2015_ocr.md

-as UNFCCC) to achieve the major milestone of this century - keeping the average global temperature rise below two degrees Celsius as compared to the pre- change, the Republic of Belarus submits its intended nationally determined contribution to these efforts and undertakes by 2030 to reduce greenhousegas emissions by at least 28 per cent of the 1990 level, excluding emissions and
+as UNFCCC) to achieve the major milestone of this century - keeping the average global temperature rise below two degrees Celsius as compared to the pre- industrial period.
+In order to contribute to the prevention of dangerous climate change, the Republic of Belarus submits its intended nationally determined contribution to these efforts and undertakes by 2030 to reduce greenhousegas emissions by at least 28 per cent of the 1990 level, excluding emissions and